 "The effect of the security decree," Salis explained on social media, "let's realize how far we've come with the Meloni government in power.
 But we mustn't let ourselves be intimidated.
 Demonstrating is a right, and we must defend it with all our might.
 See you in Piazza Repubblica."

-From that square at 2 pm, the national "No Kings" procession will take shape towards Piazza San Giovanni in Laterano, with the motto "Against kings, their wars, against authoritarianism and repression."
+From that square at 2 pm, the national "No Kings" procession took shape towards Piazza San Giovanni in Laterano, with the motto "Against kings, their wars, against authoritarianism and repression".

 An initiative that claims to pursue various issues: opposition to rearmament, criticism of authoritarian tendencies, and defense of civil rights.